onema/opsworks-chef-cookbooks/README.md

 to the current deployment directory and will run ```$ php composer.phar update```.

 ##fuel
-This is a collection of recipes for the FuelPHP framework.
+**DEPRECATED - WILL BE REMOVED IN VERSION 2.0.0** This is a collection of recipes for the FuelPHP framework.

 ###fuel::env_vars
 **Deprecated, use phpenv::htaccess_env_vars or phpenv::php_env_vars**